Part-time jobs

 To improve your job search:

-• If a CV and Cover Letter is required to apply, tailor both documents for each job you apply for.
-Use the guides and resources in the CVs, Applications and Interviews section of the Careers website to help you do this, and if you need further help with your application book an appointment with a careers adviser.
+- If a CV and Cover Letter is required to apply, tailor both documents for each job you apply for.
+Use the guides and resources in our CVs, Applications and Interviews section.
+If you need further help with your application, book an appointment with a Careers Adviser.

 Use the tabs below to see where to look for vacancies across different sectors.